DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

 ![Distribution Of Transaction Amounts Laundering Type](https://github.com/user-attachments/assets/766320f4-cb38-4e61-8eb0-f098615a0885)

 The ridgeline chart shows that there are a number of structuring transactions around the $10,000 mark, with Over-invoicing accounting for the largest transactions of $1,000,000.
-Cash wihdrawals account for the lowest transaction amounts, with many being just over $100.
+Cash withdrawals account for the lowest transaction amounts, with many being just over $100.

 ## Frequency of Different Laundering Types